ethereum-oasis-op/baseline/docs/basics/glossary.md

 ### CodeBook =&gt; Package

 During the Radish34 project, the notion of a shared "codebook" was often discussed.
-This is ...
+This in concept refers to a collection of artifacts or library components that enable a business process to be "baselined", but in general is extensible to any such components that subject to a business process.
+These artifacts in the case of Radish34 and presumably what would be "importable" components include the zk snark based circuits for usage in off chain zkp based proof generation and/or other logical components representing a business logic in a workflow process.

 ### orgRegistry Contract